Emotional Freedom Technique (EFT) and Tapping

 Because EFT is a somewhat new modality and falls under the umbrella of alternative therapy rather than conventional psychology, there is relatively little reliable research on its effectiveness.
 However, some studies have found that it may be an effective strategy for relieving emotional distress.
 One study found that EFT was helpful in reducing PTSD symptoms among veterans.
 Another study found that EFT seems to be an effective treatment for anxiety, while also noting that further evidence is needed to know whether it works as well as other therapies.

-What should I look for in an EFT therapist?
+What to look for in an EFT/Tapping therapist

 There is no specific credential that all EFT practitioners have, and some practitioners do not have training or licensure in mental health treatment.